It's January 1st. A clean slate. This year will be different, you tell yourself.

 Every time you pick up your phone, you're making a trade.
 You're exchanging something (your time, your attention, your presence) for something else (stimulation, escape, comfort).

 The problem isn't that you're weak.
 The problem is that the trade feels worth it in the moment.
-Your brain is getting a hit of something it craves—novelty, validation, distraction from discomfort.
+Your brain is getting a hit of something it craves—a dopamine-driven pull toward novelty, validation, distraction from discomfort.

-That's why willpower fails.
+That's why willpower fails as a strategy.
 You're not fighting a bad habit.
 You're fighting against getting something you actually want.

 What Are You Really Seeking?